Country Profile: Qatar

 Environment

-Environmental challenges in Qatar include pollution and limited freshwater resources.
-The nation is part of several international environmental agreements aimed at promoting sustainable practices.
+Qatar faces environmental challenges, including air and water pollution and limited freshwater resources.
+The country is a party to several international environmental agreements aimed at sustainable development and conservation.

 Transportation